mccright/rrl/AudioBooks/README.md

 <details>
 <summary>The Anomaly.
 By Hervé Le Tellier.
 2020 French/2021 English </summary>

 ### The Anomaly.
+(10:00)
 Audio: https://www.overdrive.com/media/6104021/the-anomaly
 eBook: https://www.overdrive.com/media/6093663/the-anomaly
 By [Hervé Le Tellier](https://en.wikipedia.org/wiki/Herv%C3%A9_Le_Tellier)  (1957 – )

-Reading Notes: At the outset, this story may seem like an extended series of lightly-connected graduate creative writing exercises.
+Reading Notes: At the outset, this story may seem like an extended series of lightly-connected expert-level creative writing exercises.
 Stick with it.
-About four hours in -- yes "*4*" -- we begin to get some important context, and I think that the story becomes one that should hold your interest.
+About four hours in -- yes "**4**" -- we begin to get some important context, and I think that the story becomes one that should hold your interest (and more).
 It did mine.
+After thinking about this book a little, to me it has parallels to a vast chapel ceiling by Michelangelo at his peak -- via the written word.
+I wonder what sparks, what raging fires of creativity and supporting knowledge, craft and effort propel the author to *this* result.  "[The Anomaly](https://en.wikipedia.org/wiki/The_Anomaly_(novel))" is the first work by [Hervé Le Tellier](https://en.wikipedia.org/wiki/Herv%C3%A9_Le_Tellier) that I have read/heard.
+This seems like an important book for the aLe Tellier's sensitivity to culture and the breadth of cultures he incorporated into the story.
+Again and again that silent question surfaced -- "how did he do that?"  (*if you really need to know more about the story before deciding to read it, see the [Wikipedia summary](https://en.wikipedia.org/wiki/The_Anomaly_(novel)) or the [summary on Overdrive](https://www.overdrive.com/media/6093663/the-anomaly)*).

 Wikipedia Summary: https://en.wikipedia.org/wiki/The_Anomaly_(novel)